eddmann/eddmann.github.io/_posts/2019/2019-05-03-building-a-flag-guessing-game-using-react-hooks.md

 }
 ```

-Now, whenever you wish to publish a new version of the game simply run the following command and `gh-pages` will build and commit a new version to the `gh-pages` branch.
+Now, whenever you wish to publish a new version of the game, simply run the following command and `gh-pages` will build and commit a new version to the `gh-pages` branch.

 ```bash
 $ yarn deploy
 ```

-This in-turn will publish a new static version of the game to GitHub Pages, accessible in my case via [`https://eddmann.github.io/fun-with-flags`](https://eddmann.github.io/fun-with-flags) and as I have my apex DNS record pointing to GitHub at [`https://eddmann.com/fun-with-flags`](https://eddmann.com/fun-with-flags/).
+This in turn will publish a new static version of the game to GitHub Pages, accessible in my case via [`https://eddmann.github.io/fun-with-flags`](https://eddmann.github.io/fun-with-flags) and, as I have my apex DNS record pointing to GitHub, at [`https://eddmann.com/fun-with-flags`](https://eddmann.com/fun-with-flags/).

 ![Fun with Flags](/uploads/building-a-flag-guessing-game-using-react-hooks/fun-with-flags.png)